-The College offers more than 50 majors and nine graduate programs.
+The College offers 59 majors and 15 graduate programs.
 It boasts a student-to-faculty ratio of 13:1.
-The average class has 18 students; the largest class, about 35 students.
+The average class has 17 students; the largest class, about 35 students.
 By keeping our classes small, we promote discussion and inspire exploration.

 How We Rank

 The College consistently ranks among the best regional institutions of higher learning in the Midwest, according to “America’s Best Colleges,” the annual survey by U.S. News and World Report.
 The Princeton Review also lists Elmhurst among the best in the Midwest, citing its “excellent” internships, “gorgeous” campus and “intimate academic experience.”

 A Member of the North Central Association of Colleges and Schools

 The Commission on Collegiate Nursing Education